Title IX

 New Title IX Regulations:

+We will be providing additional education and training to help parties in a complaint navigate the process.
 We will continue to update this page with any changes that may impact the policy or process.
+Please remember that our commitment to end discrimination and harassment on our campus remains.

 For more information regarding the new federal regulations, please check below: